 ELIZABETH KVITEK is a sophomore studying Biology and Spanish at Benedictine University.
 Elizabeth began research with the Harden Lab in the Fall of 2018.
 Her research involves monitoring the health and population of freshwater turtles which is indicative of the state of the ecosystem.

 MARY KEENAN is a senior at Benedictine University studying biochemistry/molecular biology.
 She is a member of the Benedictine University soccer team and the Tri-Beta Biology Honor Society.
 Mary began her research with the Harden Lab in the fall of 2018.
 She does research on the captive-reared Blanding’s turtles program focusing on evaluating the health of turtles caught and released through the program.

 SUMAIYA SHAHJAHAN is a graduate of Benedictine University with a major in Medical Humanities along with a minor in Medical Spanish.
 Sumaiya began her work with the Harden Lab in Spring of 2017 and was also a 2017 NSSRP summer research student.
 Along with Alex and Rebecca, Sumaiya worked on research to assess the hematological health and immune response of captive-reared, re-released augmented Blanding’s turtle populations.

-TIM BENJAMIN is a graduate environmental science major of Benedictine University.
+TIM BENJAMIN is an environmental science graduate of Benedictine University.
 Tim began working with the Harden Lab in the summer of 2017 as NSSRP research student and continued with research his senior year.
-His research project focused on utilizing non-destructive techniques to measure mercury (Hg) concentrations in endangered, adult Blanding’s turtles (Emydoidea blandingii) in northeastern Illinois.
+His research project focused on utilizing non-destructive techniques to measure mercury (Hg) concentrations in endangered, adult Blanding’s turtles, which was published in Bulletin of Environmental Contamination and Toxicology in Summer 2018!(see publications page for PDF).
 Tim is currently employed as a Natural Areas Maintenance Technician with Integrated Lakes Management (ILM) in West Chicago.